open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

-We first create the specification for a new credential repository of type `dockerconfig` describing the default location of the standard docker config file.
+We first create the specification for a new credential repository of type `dockerconfig` describing the default location of the standard Docker config file.

 ```go
 {{include}{../../04-working-with-config/03-using-ocm-config.go}{docker config}}
 ```

-By adding the default location for the standard docker config file, all credentials provided by the <code>docker login</code>
-are available in the OCM toolset, also.
+By adding the default location for the standard Docker config file, all credentials provided by the `docker login` command are available in the OCM toolset, also.

 A typical minimal <code>.ocmconfig</code> file can be composed as follows.